2022

 CURIOT

-In 2008 the creative project Curiot Tlapazotl was born in the city of Morelia Michoacán.
-The project explores intuitive expression through various media.
-The artist graduated from the Visual Arts career of the Universidad Michoacana of San Nicolás de Hidalgo, Morelia, and he has exhibited his work individually in Germany, the United States, Mexico, and collectively in France, England, Taiwan, India, and Australia among others.
-Recognition for his work has allowed him to paint large-format murals in various cities around the world in Europe, Asia, Latin America, Mexico, and the United States.
+In 2008, in the city of Morelia Michoacán, the creative project of Curiot Tlapazotl was born.
+The project explores intuitive expression across different mediums.
+A graduate from the Universidad Michoacana de San Nicolás de Hidalgo Morelia, the artist has exhibited his work in solo-shows in Germany, the United States and Mexico, and as part of a group shows in France, England, Taiwan, India, Australia.
+Recognition for his work has allowed him to paint large-format murals in various cities in the world such as Europe, Asia, Latin America, Mexico, and the United States.

 2022